 But what if that is difficult for you to do because of a disability or health condition?
 We explain the new rules around face masks, who is exempt from wearing one and how our face mask exemption card helps to ensure you don’t get fined.

-However, in certain circumstances, disabled people and those with health conditions are exempt from wearing a face mask.
+Although face masks are compulsory again, in certain circumstances, disabled people and those with health conditions will continue to be exempt from wearing a face mask.

 Face masks: the different types

 There are a few different types of face masks or coverings:

 - Surgical/medical masks – these disposable masks are usually made from three layers of material.
 They help to stop large droplets infected with Covid-19 from spreading, for example, if they are coughed or sneezed out by the wearer.
 They also help to stop droplets from others getting to the wearer’s mouth and nose.

 - Filter face masks – these offer additional protection by filtering out smaller droplets for both the wearer and others (depending on the type of filter).